-Here are the hotels we recommend, read on to find out why and what these areas have to offer, then pick the one that suits you best.
+Here are the hotels we recommend.
+Read on to find out why and what these areas have to offer.
+Then pick the one that suits you best.

 Downtown/Central Business District (CBD)

-Sydney’s downtown area is known as the CBD, or the financial district.
+Sydney’s downtown area is known as the CBD or the financial district.
 It is the beating heart of business and commerce in the city.
 Packed not only with office blocks and the Sydney Tower, there are many shopping malls and boutiques.
 It’s a short walk to Sydney Opera House and Circular Quay.

-- Radission on George Street
+- Radisson on George Street

 - The Grace Hotel